-Steven is a writer, video whiz and recovering journalist with an appetite for great storytelling (and sushi).
+Steven is a writer, video whiz and recovering journalist with an appetite for great storytelling (and vegan food).

 Steven’s communications experience spans the media spectrum, including award-winning work for television, radio and digital platforms.
 He leverages his journalism background to research complex topics and translate them into crisp, meaningful stories for clients.